Code-Institute-Submissions/Helpdesk-Micro/README.md

     2. As a user of the website, I want to be able to update helpdesk tickets with additional information and view all previous updates.

         - There are two methods to add an update to an existing ticket.
 There is a 'quick update' button accessible once a ticket has been expanded in any of the four main views - all open, all held, all closed and all tickets.
 The second method of adding an update is the 'new update' button that is visible after clicking the 'all updates' button in the expanded ticket view.
-The 'all updates' button also allows a user to see all previous updates that ave been added to that ticket.
+The 'all updates' button also allows a user to see all previous updates that have been added to that ticket.

     3. As a user of the website, I want to be able to add, view, update and delete members of the organisation's staff.

-        - All exsting staff members are visble once a user has navigated to the 'All end users' page from the navigation bar.
-This page shows a card for each end user and contains important information such as end user name, mail address, telephone number and department.
-The card also has edit button should an end users information require amending.
-The delete button, also available on the user card allows deletion of that user should they no longer be required.
+        - All existing staff members are visible once a user has navigated to the 'All end users' page from the navigation bar.
+This page shows a card for each end user and contains important information such as end user name, email address, telephone number and department.
+The card also has an edit button should an end user's information require amending.
+The delete button, also available on the user card, allows deletion of that user should they no longer be required.

         - Also availble from the navigation menu is 'add end user'.
 This page contains a form with fields for name, email address, telephone number and department.
 Submitting this form creates a new end user record.

     4. As a user of the website, I also want to be able to add, view, update (including login details) and delete members of the Administrators team who have access to this site and are able to perform all of the above actions.

-        - All exsting Admin members are visble once a user has navigated to the 'All admin users' page from the navigation bar.
+        - All existing Admin members are visible once a user has navigated to the 'All admin users' page from the navigation bar.
 This page shows a card for each Admin user.
-The card also has edit button should an Admin users name or password require amending.
-The delete button, also available on the Admin user card allows deletion of that user should they no longer be required.
+The card also has an edit button should an Admin user's name or password require amending.
+The delete button, also available on the Admin user card, allows deletion of that user should they no longer be required.
 An Admin user is unable to delete their own card as the delete button is removed for the logged in user.

 ### Further Testing

 - The website was tested on Google Chrome, Internet Explorer, old Microsoft Edge, new Microsoft Edge and Mozilla Firefox browsers for desktop.
 In each of the browsers, the following were tested to ensure functionality:

     - Login & logout
     - Create and edit tickets
     - Create, edit and delete end users
     - Create, edit and delete Admin users
     - Create and delete ticket updates

 - The website was tested on Google Chrome, Safari, Samsung Internet and Amazon Silk on mobile devices.
 In each of the browsers, the following were tested to ensure functionality:

     - Login & logout
     - Create and edit tickets
     - Create, edit and delete end users
     - Create, edit and delete Admin users
     - Create and delete ticket updates

 - The website was viewed on a variety of devices such as Windows Desktop, Windows Laptop, Samsung S8, Samsung S20, Samsung S3 tablet, Motorola G4, Amazon Fire, iPhone7, iPhone 8.
 - All text input fields were tested with no text, quantities of text that did not meet minimum length requirements and quantities of text exceeding the maximum length requirements.
 For fields labelled as required, the correct response was returned by the browser.
 For minimum and maximum requirements the expected tooltip response was returned by the browser.
-- For the creation and edit of Admin passwords the pattern and length requirements were tested by attempting to create a password with one required type missing and length not being met.
+- For the creation and edit of Admin passwords, the pattern and length requirements were tested by attempting to create a password with one required type missing and length not being met.
 In each instance, browser tooltips were presented with the correct response and the form could not be completed.
 - For login, an incorrect username and incorrect password were supplied to the login form.
 The expected 'invalid credential' flash message was shown on each incorrect attempt.
 - The search function located in the navigation bar was tested with single characters, special characters and paragraphs of text.
 The expected response was returned each time.
 If results were available they would be returned, if there were no results the correct warning would be presented to the user.
 - The contact form located in the 'about' modal has been tested to ensure that emails are sent through emailJS.
 There is currently no confirmation to the end user that email has been sent and the modal closes on form submit.
 This requires further investigation for a solution.
 - Frequent tests were undertaken after major code changes to ensure cross-browser and cross-device compatibility.